Sr-Kaio/Sr-Kaio/README.md

 <h1>Hi, I'm Kaio. 👋</h1>

 I'm from **Brazil**,
-and i'm a Teenager studying and practicing programming as an hobby and other stuff.
+and i'm a Teenager studying and practicing programming as an hobby.

 <h2>🌐 | Social Media</h2>